-Did you know human activity has damaged areas in the protective ozone layer?
+Did you know that human activity has damaged areas in the protective ozone layer?
 In 1987, all countries adopted the Montreal Protocol, which was a global reduction of manmade chemicals that reacted with ozone.
 The Montreal Protocol is arguably the most successful international treaty today.
-Even with a great reduction in ozone depletion, it is still a planetary issue as low level ozone depletion is on the rise.
+Even with a great reduction in ozone depletion, it is still a planetary issue – as low-level ozone depletion is on the rise.

 Layers of Protection:

-- The “hole” that was discovered in Antarctica was over 11 million square miles.
+- The ozone “hole” which was discovered over Antarctica was over 11 million square miles.

-- The culprit in the 1980s was CFC – chlorofluorocarbon and HCFC – hydro-chlorofluorocarbon which are greenhouse gases.
-CFC was being used in refrigerants and cooling units, fire extinguishers and aerosols.
+- The culprits in the 1980s were CFCs (chlorofluorocarbons) and HCFCs (hydro-chlorofluorocarbons) which are greenhouse gases.
+CFCs were being used in refrigerants and cooling units, fire extinguishers and aerosols.

-- Although ozone concentrations were increasing in the upper stratosphere, they are still declining in the lower stratosphere.
+- Although ozone concentrations were shown to still be increasing in the upper stratosphere, they were still declining in the lower stratosphere.

-- Very short-lived gases produced from human activities can deplete the ozone layer, as well as change atmospheric circulation causing climate change.
+- Very short-lived gases produced from human activities can deplete the ozone layer, and also create a change in atmospheric circulation – causing climate change.

 - Global Ozone is expected to revert to its 1980 thickness in the next 55 years.

 - Further depletion of the ozone layer can make the Earth barren.